Recruitment Settings

 - Only invited participants can access the experiment

-- You select participants or enter email addresses
+- You select participants or enter email addresses from the deployment

 - System sends invitation emails automatically